xpertopensourcegh/harness-core-ui/src/modules/README.md

 import { GCPSettingModal } from 'modules/common/modal/GCPSettingModal'
 ```

 This rule prevents module from using internal/private resources from another module.
+An export from a Module's `index.ts` denotes that the Module explicitely wants other modules to use it.

 ### Rule #2: Modules are not allowed to mutate global